The History of the First Video Games is... Complicated

 In the modern sense, they are video games.
 However, strict parameters need to be set if we are looking to establish the truth and find real answers.

-Similar to the debate surrounding many discoveries and inventions, the questions of what was the first video game and who invented it have many different answers on the internet.
+Similar to the debate surrounding many discoveries and inventions, the questions of what was the first video game and who invented it have many different answers.

-But if you sift through the noise and focus on getting to the truth, you will begin to narrow your results and hone in on a few promising candidates.
+But if you sift through the noise, you will begin to narrow your results and hone in on a few promising candidates.

 Bertie the Brain